40%

 The most frequent technical and content issues preventing websites from appearing in AI-generated answers.

-71% of business websites lack JSON-LD schema markup.
-Without structured data, AI systems have to guess what your business is, what you sell, and how you relate to your category — and they often guess wrong.
+Many business websites still lack useful JSON-LD schema.
+Without structured data, AI systems have to infer what your business is, what you sell, and how you relate to your category.

-45% of sites have fewer than 500 words of extractable text on key pages.
-AI systems need substance to work with.
-Pages with a headline, a sentence, and a form give crawlers nothing to cite or recommend.
+Thin commercial pages are a recurring failure mode.
+AI systems need substance to work with; pages with a headline, a sentence, and a form give crawlers little to cite or recommend.

-The data in this report comes from thousands of AI visibility audits.
-If you want to know how your website scores across ChatGPT, Perplexity, Claude, and Gemini — and what it would take to improve — we can show you in a live walkthrough.
+If you want to know how your website performs across crawlability, schema, public content, and answer-quality signals, we can show you in a live walkthrough.

 Install in minutes.
 Keep your stack.
 Improve AI visibility.